KDE/md4qt/README.md

   ```

   But `processGitHubAutolinkExtension()` is not so trivial :) Have a look
-  at its implementation to have a good example, it's placed in `parser.hpp`.
+  at its implementation to have a good example, it's placed in `parser.h`.

   Good luck with plugining. :)